Is GitHub Actions Down?

 GitHub Actions is operational

-GitHub Actions issues reported by users in the last 24 hours
+GitHub Actions user-reported issues in the last 24 hours

 • A